supabase/realtime/forum/README.md

 4. Call `ExHashRing.Ring.set_nodes/2` with the new member list.
 The ring atomically swaps to a new generation; the prior generation is retained for one cycle.
 5. **Find the moved groups and affected routers.** For each `:occupied`, `:cooldown`, or `:occupied_pending` group, ask the ring for both the new router (`find_node/2`) and the previous router (`find_historical_node/3` with `back: 1`).
 The groups whose router *changed* are the *moved* set; the distinct new routers of those groups are the *affected* routers.
 With consistent hashing the moved set is typically ~1/N of the candidate groups.
 6. **Send each affected router a full snapshot.** For every affected router, send **one** `:receive_node_state` RPC carrying *all* groups we hold routed to it — not just the moved ones (groups routed to this node are written to the local occupancy table directly).
 The receiver replaces its entries for our node with the list, so the snapshot **must** be complete: `:receive_node_state` inserts the snapshot then deletes any older row of ours not in it, so sending only the moved groups would silently drop unchanged groups that still route there.
 (The insert-then-delete order — guarded by the snapshot's monotonic seq — keeps a concurrent reader on the *superset*, so the window over-delivers rather than missing a held group.)
 A router that gained nothing is left untouched — its existing rows for us are still correct, and any group that moved *away* from it is cleared by its own `drop_stale_router_entries` (step 9).
-7. **Announce our view to every member for the readiness barrier (hybrid).** Each affected router learns our view from the `:receive_node_state` RPC itself: the RPC carries `view_hash`, and after committing the occupancy data the receiver's `receive_node_state` notifies its own Scope — so the snapshot doubles as the view announcement, with the data committed before the view is recorded.
-Members that received *no* snapshot have nothing to fold the announcement into, so they get a cheap async `{:rebalance_marker, node(), view_hash}` send instead — that is how their barrier learns "this source holds nothing for me" vs. "this source has not arrived yet".
+7. **Announce our view to every member for the readiness barrier (hybrid).** Each affected router learns our view from the `:receive_node_state` RPC itself: the RPC carries `view_hash` and this round's seq (the *announce watermark*), and after committing the occupancy data the receiver's `receive_node_state` notifies its own Scope — so the snapshot doubles as the view announcement, with the data committed before the view is recorded.
+Members that received *no* snapshot have nothing to fold the announcement into, so they get a cheap async `{:rebalance_marker, node(), view_hash, seq}` send instead — that is how their barrier learns "this source holds nothing for me" vs. "this source has not arrived yet".
 This keeps the RPC count at ~the announce-set size (not N per node) while still signalling every member.
 See the readiness barrier below.
 8. Settle the `:occupied_pending` claims whose router changed: reply `:ok` to their parked waiters and move them to `:occupied`.
 The new router has just been told via `:receive_node_state`, so the claim is satisfied.
 9. Walk our own occupancy table and drop entries for groups we are no longer the router for (those entries will be re-announced to us by the original source nodes during their own rebalances).
+A foreign source's entry is only dropped if that source *demonstrably agrees* with the view being judged under — see "Stale router entries" below; rows that can't be judged yet are left in place and re-swept on the `:converging → :ready` transition, when every member has agreed.
 10. Leave `:rebalancing` by recomputing `:status` from peer agreement — `:ready` if every member's latest view already matches ours (single-node clusters land here immediately), otherwise `:converging`.

 ### What callers see during the rebalance window